Are you shopping for outdoor flood lights for your home? Here are 3 good options that you can consider.

 And being “just a bit” forgetful – I would always end up leaving the outside lights on during the day – and kick myself for it.

-So, I thought that this would be a great time to do something about it.
+Since we were having the siding replaced on our home, I thought that this would be a great time to do something about the flood lights as well.

 But when I started looking into flood lights with a motion sensor – I quickly realized that this was not the right solution for me.